 Instrumental Music Lessons

-Private Instrumental music lessons for a variety of instruments are available.
-For further information please refer to the Co-Curriciular Handbook.
+Private Instrumental music lessons for a wide variety of instruments are available.
+To enroll your child please utilise the form on myKDS under myStudents.
+For further information please refer to the Co-Curricular Information book.

 Senior Musical